-The UC Denver logotype and signature colors – blue, gold and black – are the primary identifiers for all colleges, units, departments and programs of the university and must not be altered in any way.
+The CU Denver logotype and signature colors – blue, gold and black – are the primary identifiers for all colleges, units, departments and programs of the university and must not be altered in any way.

 The development and use of separate logos to represent individual units is prohibited.